-The studied effects of meditation is growing and so are the numbers of researchers interested in the area.
-Many that has experienced the effects from their own practice and want to measure and understand what actually happens in the body.
+The studied effects of meditation are growing and so are the numbers of researchers interested in the area.
+Many who have experienced the effects of their own practice and want to measure and understand what actually happens in the body.

 The research can help us understand and make meditation more available, but the practice itself has very little to do with theory or knowledge.
 To experience the effects of meditation you need to be in a meditative state regularly.
 In order to be in a meditative state, you need to practice it.
 And in order to start to practice it you might need to overcome a few underlying beliefs about your ability to do it and what it needs to be or look like.
 You might also need to overcome the resistance your mind throws at you – everything from falling asleep or feeling restless to being scared of going inwards and worried about the emotions that might show up.
 If that’s your situation – have a look at my free 6-step guide on overcoming resistance with meditating.